The Year of the Flood: Naming rights

 For both Oryx and Crake and The Year of the Flood, Atwood donated naming rights to characters in the novel to charity auctions.
 One of the winning bidders was journalist Rebecca Eckler, who paid $7,000 at a benefit for the magazine The Walrus.
 "Amanda Payne" and "Saint Allan Sparrow" were also named by auction winners.

-Critical reception
+Reception

 The novel was generally well-received; reviewers noted that while the plot was sometimes chaotic, the novel's imperfections meshed well with the flawed reality the book was trying to reflect.
 The Daily Telegraph commented that "Margaret Atwood is genuinely inventive, rather than merely clever".

-In 2010, the novel was longlisted as a candidate for the 2011 International Dublin Literary Award, and shortlisted for the 2010 Trillium Book Award.
+In 2010, the novel was longlisted as a candidate for the 2011 International Dublin Literary Award; it was also shortlisted for the 2010 Trillium Book Award.

 The novel was selected for inclusion in the 2014 edition of CBC Radio's Canada Reads, where it was defended by Stephen Lewis.

+The novel was banned by Orange County Public Schools in Florida at the start of the 2023-2024 school year.
+Orange County cited the new Florida education law, Florida HB 1069, which aims to restrict books with "sexual content" from being marketed to students of an unsuitable grade level or age group.

+Book Banning Controversy

+The book was permanently banned from libraries and schools in Conroe Independent School District, Texas, and Canyons School District, Utah.
+It was temporarily banned in Escambia County Public Schools, Florida pending investigation.